FrankHossfeld/sema4g/README.md

 A light-weighted framework to manage asynchronous calls in GWT.

-In many cases it is neccessary to do several server calls before a GWT application starts or a view can be displayed. sema4g will help you to get this calls managed.
+In many cases it is neccessary to do several server calls, before a GWT application starts or a view can be displayed.
+SeMa4g will help you to get this calls managed.

 The idea of SeMa4g is to use a callback proxy.
-The asyncronized server call will use the callback classes for SeMa4g.
+The asyncronized server call will use the callback classes of SeMa4g.
 This allows SeMa4g to get informed if a server call has finished.

 ## Features
 * init commands: commands, that will be executed on start